-The Library offers a wide variety of book discussion groups at most of our branches.
-Membership is open to everyone; there are no dues or fees.
-Most groups meet once a month and the discussions last between one and two hours.
+The Library hostsbook discussion groups at most of our branches.
+Membership is open to everyone and there are no fees.
+Most groups meet once a month and the discussions last one or two hours.
 Copies of titles to be discussed are collected ahead of time by library staff.
-Use our online program calendar for a list of upcoming discussions or contact your local branch for details.
+Use our program calendar to find upcoming discussions or contact your local branch for details.

 Looking for some ideas to spark a lively discussion?

-You’ll need your your library card number and PIN to access these subscription databases from home.
+You’ll need your library card number and PINto access these resources from home.

 - Books and Authors.
-Search for books by title, author, genre, character, setting, or time period; browse recommended reading lists created by librarians and subject experts; use the “Reading Room” to create lists of your favorite titles, write reviews, and rate the books you’ve read.
+Search for books by title, author, genre, character, setting, or time period; browse recommended reading lists created by librarians; use the “Reading Room” to create lists of your favorite titles and rate the books you’ve read.